Using Signals and Triggers in Tasker April 24, 2020

 The Trigger is a reaction to a Signal value.
 Triggers are made up of first, a Trigger value that watches a Signal to react to, along with what the Signal value needs to be to activate the Trigger.
 Second, is the Reset value that monitors a Signal like the Trigger value does.
 This is optional and a reset value is not required.
 If you don’t set a reset value for a Trigger, the Trigger value will always activate the Trigger.
 If you do add a Reset value, a Trigger that has activated won’t activate again until the reset value condition is met.
 Lastly, a task name is selected as the task to run when the Trigger value is met and the Trigger activates.

 There are currently 5 types of events that can be added as a value for a trigger or reset.
 The first is a discrete signal, which consists of Input or Output changes going High or Low.
 The second is a continuous signal, which pertains to the temperature and 4-20ma/10volt values that are constantly being reported and updated.
 Discrete and continuous values use the signals created in the Signal Tab as the values available in a trigger.
 Third is the control panel switch signal, which as is name suggests is for when a switch on the control panel is pressed.
 Forth is the multi-switch control panel signal, which is that same as the normal control panel signal but is activated from two switches being pressed at the same time.
 Lastly, is the delayed Reset which activates a reset after a certain duration.
 As the name suggests, this is only available for the reset and can’t be used as a trigger signal.
-The control panel and delay reset values do not need to be made as signals in the Signal Tab to be used in a trigger.
+The control panel and delay reset values do not need to be made as signals in the Signal Tab to be used in a trigger, while the discrete and continuous signals do.

 These steps show show you how to properly create a Signal and Trigger.